-Chair: Holger Butscheidt, Ministry of Economics and Technology, Germany
+Chair: Holger Butscheidt, Federal Ministry of Economic Affairs and Energy, Germany

 Responsible for a range of radio product and electromagnetic compatibility (EMC) standards and the overall co-ordination of radio spectrum matters.